Solar-B/.github/profile/readme.md

 The purpose of the __Solar Bear__ is to:

+- Use solar panels as trike's body,
+- Consume electrical energy where it is produced,
 - Transport people inside cities,
 - Reduce the gas emissions,
 - Reduce noise inside cities,
-- Consume electrical energy where it is produced,
-- Use solar panels as trike's body,
 - Be safer than a bike,
 - Occupy less parking space than a car,
-- Motivate people to exercise,
+- Motivate people to build their own trike,
-- Motivate people to build their own trike.
+- Motivate people to exercise.

 # Technical specs